-If the solar collector comprises of photovoltaic cells used with concentrators such as reflectors or lenses then the total aperture of the solar collector must not exceed the allowable total area, by cell type, for nonconcentrator photovoltaic solar collectors.
-Team wishing to use concentrator photovoltaic solar collectors must contact Headquarters for more information.
+If the solar collector comprises of photovoltaic cells used with concentrators such as reflectors or lenses then the total aperture of the solar collector must not exceed the allowable total area for non-concentrator photovoltaic solar collectors.
+Teams wishing to use concentrator photovoltaic solar collectors must contact Headquarters for more information.